 Considering the size of Altea, it’s very easy to explore the best it has to offer on a half or full-day trip.
 You can also just about find enough to do to fill a two-day trip if you’re taking things slower.
 If you’re wanting to keep busy on your trip to Altea then anything longer than that would be too long!

-However, with so many stunning beaches and plenty of resorts with pools to choose from, plenty of people plan to spend a week in Altea and combine a few days of sightseeing with a few days lounging by the pool, sunbathing on the beach, and doing plenty of relaxing.
+However, with so many stunning beaches and plenty of resorts with pools to choose from, many people plan to spend a week in Altea and combine a few days of sightseeing with a few days lounging by the pool, sunbathing on the beach, and doing plenty of relaxing.

 It all depends on what type of trip you’re looking for!